 Holly says: “I enjoy listening to children and parents, as a teaching guide, here in the spirited Rutgers Community.”

 Jennifer Moore is an instructor in the Toddler Playgroups and On My Own Playgroups.
 She has been with Rutgers Community Programs for 5 years, and attended our Playgroups and and worked as a group leader when her own daughter was younger.
-Jennifer is also the Administrative Assistant for all Programs, handling registrationand communications.
+Jennifer is also the Programs Coordinator handling registration and communications.
 She has a BA from NYU.

 Jennifer says: “Every day the children make me laugh!
 Their joy, playfulness and energy are infectious, and it’s very gratifying to see them learning and growing over the course of a semester or a year.
 It’s also nice to encourage and support parents as they navigate their way through everything from sleepless nights to preschool applications.”

 Weiling Wang was a school teacher and tutor in Jiangxi, China for 12 years.
 Since coming to the United States in 2009, she has worked with children extensively.
 She incorporates her love of traditional Chinese dance into her work as a teacher in our Mandarin program.
 She has an Associate’s Degree in Statistics Science from Jiangxi Finance and Economics University.